Marah Lewis: Storyline

 Meanwhile, when Marah was attacked by an aggressive boy, Olivia Spencer rescued her and Marah began to confide in her.
 However all that changed when Olivia became the new woman in Josh's life in 2000.
 A resentful Marah refused to accept the situation and made no secret of her dislike of Olivia, yet all of her protests fell on deaf ears when she tried to reunite her parents.

 Meanwhile, a rebellious Marah was chafing under her mother's rules and started to create bootleg CD's of concerts of the band New Ground with Susan Lemay and Sam Spencer, with help from mobster Tony Santos.
 The friends were finally arrested by the FBI and would have even been charged if the band hadn't have dropped the charges.

 About this time, Marah started dating Tony, to Sam's dismay and her parents' disapproval.
 Defying her parents, Marah continued seeing Tony and the pair fell in love.
 When Josh and Olivia got engaged, Marah was horrified and Olivia blackmailed her with knowledge of her relationship with Tony.

 The day of Josh's and Olivia's wedding in January 2001, Marah disappeared, hoping to stop the wedding.
 Unfortunately, the wedding went on without her.
 When Tony discovered that Marah had used him to get back at her parents, he left her and Marah t turned to Sam.
 When the mafia kidnapped her, Sam and Tony joined forces to rescue Marah.

 Marah and Tony reunited and Tony started shedding his bad-boy image since he wanted Marah's family to approve of him.
 However, this "new and improved" Tony wasn't exactly who Marah wanted.
-When Tony refused to make love to her, claiming that they should wait longer, she got offended and broke off the relationship.
+When Tony refused to have sex with her, claiming that they should wait longer, she got offended and broke off the relationship.
 Marah then began dating Sam again and, not long after, enrolled in Springfield University where her roommate was Catalina Quesada.

 Marah and Cat hated each other, mostly because Cat hated how Marah played Sam and Tony against each other.
 Though Marah tried to maintain a relationship with Sam, it was obvious that Tony was still under her skin.
 When she learned that it was Tony, and not Sam, who saved Josh from prison by revealing that the photo implicating him was a forgery, Marah realized she'd wronged him terribly.

 She left Sam and confessed to Tony she loved him but, by this time, Cat was in love with Tony and did everything in her power to hold onto him, even sending Marah's essay about virginity to the entire student body who then mocked Marah and attacked her verbally.

 Mortified, Marah confided in her old friend, Ben Reade, who had returned to town.
 Soon, the pair started dating.
 Unfortunately, Ben's intentions weren't pure: he was only using her to win a bet about whether he could deflower her.
 Though she liked Ben, Marah couldn't stop thinking about Tony.